igraph/python-igraph/doc/source/install.rst

 Compiling step by step
 ----------------------
-This section should be rarely used in practice but explains how to compile and install |python-igraph| step by step without pip.
+This section should be rarely used in practice but explains how to compile and install |python-igraph| step by step without `pip`.

-First, obtain the source code either from Github:
+First, obtain the bleeding-edge source code from Github:

   $ git clone https://github.com/igraph/python-igraph.git

-or from `Pypi <https://pypi.org/project/python-igraph/#files>` or `Github <https://github.com/igraph/python-igraph/releases/>`.
-In the latter case, decompress the archive.
+or download a recent release from `PyPI <https://pypi.org/project/python-igraph/#files>` or from the `Github releases page <https://github.com/igraph/python-igraph/releases/>`.
+Decompress the archive if needed.

 Second, go into the folder: